welle-ai/appsheet-docai-adapter/README.md

 ./3_test.sh
 ```

-You can also debug the service locally using the VSCode debug configuration and setting the environment variables correctly.
+You can also debug the service locally using the VSCode debug configuration and setting the environment variables in `/.vscode/launch.json` correctly.